is your faith? Do you have faith that says you can make $600 monthly payments

 17 Every good thing given and every perfect gift is from above; it comes down from the Father of lights [the Creator and Sustainer of the heavens], in whom there is no variation [no rising or setting] or shadow cast by His turning [for He is perfect and never changes] (James 1:17).

-in God.
-Not because God is not faithful but because we have taken the path of
+Why is our faith in God shaken?
+Not because God is not faithful, but because we have taken the path of

 unrighteousness.
-This is when we should look in the mirror and see the cause of
+A good look in the mirror will reveal the cause of

 the pain.
 God does not wavier; man does.
 However, like all of humanity, we look